 Combine ingredients with ice in a cocktail shaker, shake and pour in a salt rimmed glass.
 For a little kick, I like to add a little bit of chili powder to the salt (but that is 100% optional).
 Done.
 Finished.
 Easy as that.
 Drink up.

-If that’s not enough, check out 13 Margarita Recipes You Should Print, Laminate and Keep Forever, from the fine people at Mic (which from the title seem to people after my own heart).
+If that’s not enough, check out 13 Margarita Recipes You Should Print, Laminate and Keep Forever, from the fine people at Mic (which from the title seem to be people after my own heart).

 Margaritas not your thing?
 Get out!
 Just kidding (kind of), check out Pure Wow’s 17 Cinco de Mayo Drinks That Are Easy to Make at Home (and Aren’t All Margaritas), most intriguing of which is the Avocado Margarita, which I’m both terrified and super excited about.